open-telemetry/opentelemetry-specification/specification/metrics/api.md

 asynchronous instrumentation creation, it MUST return something (e.g., a registration handle, receipt or token) to the user that supports undoing the effect of callback registation.

-The `callback` function is responsible for reporting [Measurement](#measurement)s.
-It will only be called when the Meter is being observed.

 Callback functions MUST be documented as follows for the end user: